fastrodev/fastro/docs/validation.md

+---
+description: You can validate headers, payload, URL params, or URL query by add validatationSchema on handler options
+---

 # Data validation

 - You can validate headers, payload, URL params, or URL query by add `validatationSchema` on handler options